 PEX pipes are made out of flexible plastic (cross-linked polyethylene), which is perfect for DIY van conversions.
 Because this material can flex and bend, the pipes are much more forgiving if your measurements aren’t 100% accurate.
 This is perfect for plumbing beginners, like us!

-Unlike traditional copper pipes used in homes, PEX pipes are lightweight.
+And lastly, unlike traditional copper pipes used in homes, PEX pipes are lightweight.
 They’re essentially a non-factor in deciding the overall weight of your camper.

 What Size PEX Do Campers Use?

 You can easily find PEX pipes that have an inner diameter of ½” and ¾”.
 But for camper vans and RVs, the ½” pipes will be sufficient.
 The ¾” pipes are primarily for main water lines that enter a residential home.

 In order to build a complete plumbing system you’ll need to pair PEX tubing with several types of metal fittings.
 These fittings allow you to: